bmershon/geometric-primitives/README.md

 Student: Brooks Mershon

+## Quickstart

+Open *index.html* to see the circumsphere of a tetrahedron.

 ## Development

 2 hours spent on Task 1-3: **Spent primarily on figuring out how to test problems like these without a GUI**.